Skip to content

 TIP

-When all the threads have terminated and therefore no thread from the TCB could run, your code should call _end() which is defined in thread.s.
-Your code should also free the stack memory of a thread after this thread terminates.
+Again, when all the threads have terminated and therefore no thread from the TCB could run, your code should call _end() which halts the whole program.
+Your code should also free the stack memory of a thread after it terminates.
 This can be tricky because you should not free the stack memory of the currently running thread when this thread still needs its stack for thread_exit() and ctx_switch().
-Moreover, the main thread's stack is not from calling malloc(), so it should not be freed (i.e., when the main thread terminates, do nothing to its stack memory).
+Moreover, the main thread's stack is not obtained by calling malloc(), so it should not be freed (i.e., after the main thread terminates, do nothing to its stack memory).

 Conditional variable

-In a multithreaded program, threads may need to wait until certain condition becomes true.
-For example, in your web browser, a thread that renders the webpage on the screen needs to wait until enough network packets for the webpage have been received.
+In a multithreaded program, threads often need to wait for a certain condition to become true.
+For example, in a web browser, a thread that renders a webpage on the screen needs to wait until enough network packets for the webpage have been received.
 Such waiting is typically handled by a synchronization primitive called conditional variable which is widely used in real-world software practice.
-Consider a conditional variable as a C variable of type struct cv used by multiple threads with 3 operations:
+Consider a conditional variable as a variable of type struct cv used by multiple threads with 3 operations:

 c